CollaboRateMgmt/CollaboRate/README.md

 In the context of CollaboRate, we define 'crowdsourcing' as follows:
 "Enable a very large number of people (the crowd), to work on the same project at the same time".

 Another related goal of CollaboRate is to measure work done by people, in a way that is automatic and accurate.

+For even a one-person project, CollaboRate is useful.
+It will eventually have negligible process overhead for even this scenario.
+But where it really stands out, is when it is used by a very large team of people.

-The CollaboRate process will benefit IT service companies, their customers and their employees alike.
+The CollaboRate process benefits IT service companies, their customers and their employees alike.
 It may transform the way we do all desk jobs.
-It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.
+It gives rise to a new kind of economy where individuals have more freedom and opportunities to earn.

-This process will also be used in open source projects.
+This process is useful in open source projects as well.
 It is especially useful along with open source business models.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

 # Process Specifications